espressif/esp-idf/docs/en/api-guides/external-ram.rst

 ============
 {IDF_TARGET_PSRAM_VADDR_SIZE:default="Value not updated", esp32="4 MB", esp32s2="10.5 MB", esp32s3="32 MB"}

 {IDF_TARGET_NAME} has a few hundred kilobytes of internal RAM, residing on the same die as the rest of the chip components.
-It can be insufficient for some purposes, {IDF_TARGET_NAME} has the ability to use up to {IDF_TARGET_PSRAM_VADDR_SIZE} of virtual addresses for external PSRAM (Psuedostatic RAM) memory.
+It can be insufficient for some purposes, so {IDF_TARGET_NAME} has the ability to use up to {IDF_TARGET_PSRAM_VADDR_SIZE} of virtual addresses for external PSRAM (Psuedostatic RAM) memory.
 The external memory is incorporated in the memory map and, with certain restrictions, is usable in the same way as internal data RAM.

 .. only:: esp32s3